 Common side effects of coffee consumption are heartburn or heartburn.
-Many people try this and decaffeinated coffee can help reduce this unpleasant side effect.
+Many people try this and decaf can help reduce this unpleasant side effect.
 Decaf coffee creates less acid reflux than normal coffee.

 Drinking at least two cups of decaf coffee a day is associated with a risk of up to 48% of rectal cancer.

 Decaffeinated drink causes a much less acid reflux than normal coffee.
 Drinking more than two cups a day can also reduce the risk of developing rectal tumors.

 Normal Coffee Has Several Advantages Over Decaf Coffee

 Coffee is very popular for its stimulating effects.
 Increases alertness and reduces fatigue.
 These effects are directly related to the stimulation of caffeine that occurs naturally in coffee.